Last week we announced our second beta in our newsletter.

 android.os.Process.sendSignal(android.os.Process.myPid(), android.os.Process.SIGNAL_USR1);

-On a "regular" JVM you could generate a dump in the very moment the first OOM occurs (starting it with the -XX:+HeapDumpOnOutOfMemoryError option), which is very useful, but that feature is not available in Dalvik yet (however, it is on the “to do list” of the Android team).
+-XX:+HeapDumpOnOutOfMemoryError option), which is very useful, but that feature is not available in Dalvik yet (however, it is on the “to do list” of the Android team).

 If everything works OK, you should see something like this on the log: